 - The unadjusted relationship between baseline alcohol intake and clinical characteristics was assessed using analysis of variance for continuous variables and chi-square tests for binary variables

-- cross-sectional study analyses: The presence of frequent falls was assessed as the primary outcome, using logistic regression to control for confounding factors
+- Cross-sectional analyses: The presence of frequent falls was assessed as the primary outcome, using logistic regression to control for confounding factors

 - Prospective analyses: Subjects who reported frequent falling at baseline were excluded, and the risk of incident falls during four years of follow-up was assessed.
 Cox proportional hazards regression was used to control for confounding factors.
 Participants accrued person-time until the first clinic visit that they reported a fall or the last clinic visit that they attended during four years of follow-up.